 Yemen, one of the poorest Arab countries, is highly dependent on declining revenues from its relatively small oil and gas reserves.
 Since 2014, a complex and intense civil war has created a humanitarian crisis and exacerbated economic problems, unemployment, and shortages of food, water, and medical resources.
 The Houthis, an Iran-backed Zaydi Shia rebel movement, ousted President Abed Rabbo Mansour Hadi’s government in January 2015.
 A military coalition led by Saudi Arabia attempted to restore Hadi to power in March 2015, but the Houthis retained significant territorial gains.
 There are now two opposing governments: Hadi’s, based in Aden, and the Houthis in Sanaa.
 Al-Qaeda in the Arabian Peninsula (AQAP) and the smaller Islamic State terrorist group have flourished in the resulting chaos.

-Property rights and business activity are impaired by insecurity, nepotism, and patronage networks.
-The nominally independent judiciary is weak and susceptible to executive interference.
-Authorities have a poor record of enforcing judicial rulings.
-A burdensome criminal judicial process creates what amounts to a separate legal system for the political elite.
+Property rights and business activity are impaired by the ongoing war, corruption, nepotism, and patronage networks.
+The nominally independent judiciary is weak and susceptible to executive interference, and enforcement of judicial rulings is poor.
+A burdensome criminal judicial process creates a separate legal system for the political elite.
 Years of mismanagement, corruption, and depletion of natural resources have led to chronic poverty.